nargesghv/nargesghv/README.md

 <h1 align="center">Hi 👋, I'm Nancy</h1>

-<h3 align="center">I am Nancy(Narges), a Master student in Data Science at switzerland.I really enjoy from principal concept of machine learning and statistics and definitly quantom physiscs.I have a dream to combine philosophy with machine learning.</h3>
+<h3 align="center">I am Nancy(Narges), a Master student in Data Science at switzerland.I really enjoy from principal concept of machine learning and statistics and definitly quantom physiscs.I have a dream to combine philosophy with machine learning.Using EM algorithm to find more about unknown around world.</h3>

-- 💬 Ask me about **everything related to my projects ...**
+- 💬 Ask me about **everything ...**

-- 📫 How to reach me **narivahdan@gmail.com**
+- 📫 How to reach me **narivahdan@gmail.com**,**nargesvahdani@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">